rmoorewrs/watertank_display/README.md

 docker build -t watertank .
 ```

-3) run the container
+3) Run the tank container
 ```
 # map any port that works for you to 5000 inside the container
 docker run --rm -p 5000:5000 watertank
 ```

-4) Obeserve the Tank
+4) Observe the Tank in a browser
 - Open a browser to http://localhost:5000
 > Note: the container is listening on all interfaces